Northwest Airlines: Labor relations

 Previous to the recent agreements, Northwest provided employees with stock in exchange for concessions.
-For example, In 1993 Northwest's pilots, ground workers and flight attendants received stock and seats on the board of directors in exchange for pay cuts.
-As part of the agreement, Northwest was supposed to buy back these preferred shares in 2003 but refused to do so citing financial distress.
-Flight attendants, ground workers and mechanics still holding those preferred shares received shares of new Northwest stock (estimated at a combined value of $277 million).
+For example, in 1993 Northwest pilots, ground workers, and flight attendants received stock and seats on the board of directors in exchange for pay cuts.
+As part of the agreement, Northwest was to buy back these preferred shares in 2003 but refused to do so, citing financial distress.

 In the summer of 2007, Northwest was engaged in a labor conflict with its pilots over a large number of end of the month flight cancellations.
 The pilots claimed that Northwest did not have sufficient pilots to fly its schedule; Northwest accused the pilots of calling in sick to create the problem.
-The dispute was resolved with a new agreement with ALPA in August 2007 in which pilots would be compensated for overtime.
-Northwest also began hiring new pilots to alleviate the pilot shortages they faced throughout the summer of 2007.

 Destinations

 Following the Republic merger in 1986, Northwest primarily operated on a hub and spoke route system with hubs in Detroit, Memphis, Minneapolis/St. Paul, and Tokyo.
 Under the KLM joint venture started in 1993, the two carriers established an Amsterdam hub where transatlantic routes operated by Northwest linked with European, African, and Asian routes operated by KLM.
 Northwest also operated a few routes outside this hub system, such as flights from the west coast to Honolulu.

 In the mid-1980s, Northwest operated the only U.S. flag carrier service to Glasgow, Oslo, and Stockholm, as well as service to Copenhagen (the latter three cities are due to Minneapolis's large Nordic population).
 However, this was later withdrawn after several years.
 From April 2000, Northwest operated non-stop flights from Detroit to Milan and Rome, both were later withdrawn (from 2003 to 2005 Rome was served only during the summer season).
-In 2009 under the banner of Delta, service to Rome was then resumed for the summer season.
+In 2009, under the banner of Delta, service to Rome was then resumed for the summer season.

 In 1991, Northwest began service to Australia, after United and Qantas began non-stop flights to the continental U.S. using the newly introduced, long-range 747-400.
 Northwest routed its Sydney–New York flight through Osaka, which raised Japanese protest because less than 30% of passengers on the Australia–Japan segment were originating in the U.S.